Hinrichsta/SP25-CYBR8950/HomeAutomation/Kidde-Analysis.md

     - Minimal
 - **Data Gathering**
   - Only the expected data appears to be gathered.
+  - Unclear which company or parent company privacy policy applies [^1][^2]
 - **Vulnerability Remediation**
   - All reported vulnerabilities were related to the device itself and its core functionality vs. it IoT services.
 - **Vulnerability Transparency**
-  - The initial products were subject to false alarms and [recalled](https://www.kidde.com/home-safety/en/us/support/product-alerts/recall-kidde-trusense/), not because of their IoT alarms but basic traditional alarm functionality.
+  - The initial products were subject to false alarms and recalled, not because of their IoT alarms but basic traditional alarm functionality. [^3]
   - Kidde alarms have been the subject of my personal research (Josh) because if the lack of public information I can find on them, and the issues I have had with them.

 ## Scoring rubric